BetaHuhn/worker-setup/README.md

 variables = [ "VAR_EXAMPLE" ]
 ```

-When you run `worker-setup start`, [worker-setup](https://github.com/BetaHuhn/worker-setup) will use `wranglerConfig.toml` to know what your Worker needs and ask the user to input the required values as well create the required KV Namespaces.
+When you run `worker-setup start`, [worker-setup](https://github.com/BetaHuhn/worker-setup) will use `workerConfig.toml` to know what your Worker needs and ask the user to input the required values as well create the required KV Namespaces.
 Once everything is done, it will output a normal `wrangler.toml` file and deploy the worker with [`wrangler`](https://github.com/cloudflare/wrangler).

 ## ⚙️ Configuration